 So we have an extremely safe vaccine that prevents cancer.

-I feel for Christopher Bunch and his family.
-They suffered a tragedy no family should go through.
+I feel sad for Christopher Bunch and empathy towards his family.
+They suffered a tragedy no family should endure.

 But I also feel for the victims of HPV infections, and even more so for those put at risk because of Christopher’s story.
 Using a tragedy to cause more tragedies just makes things worse.